Securing Claude Cowork: A Security Practitioner’s Guide

 DE.AE Detect: Analysis Prompt injection detection, scope creep monitoring, exfiltration pattern detection, CVE monitoring

-RS.RP Respond: Planning IR playbook with Cowork scenarios, escalation path, admin kill-switch (Capabilities toggle), tabletop exercises
+RS.RP Respond: Planning IR playbook with Cowork and Dispatch scenarios, escalation path, admin kill-switch (Capabilities toggle), tabletop exercises

 RS.CO Respond: Communication Anthropic reporting (security@anthropic.com), in-app feedback, security team escalation procedure